kwu5/PP/README.md

 ```
 git clone https://github.com/kwu5/PP.git
 ```
+2. In IDE, use 'GameWorld' as main class and JDK16 or above in configuration.
-2. In IDE, Run `GameWorld` to start the game.
+3. Run `GameWorld` to start the game.

 ## Requirements